Use record-based security to control access to records

 |To Share a record||SHARE.
 This right is required by the person doing the share operation.

 READ.
 This right is required by the person doing the share operation and also by the person with whom the record is being shared.

 |To Assign a record||ASSIGN

 |To Append To a record||WRITE

 Another type of dependency exists when objects are subordinate to another object.
 For example, the opportunity object cannot exist on its own.
 Each opportunity is always attached to an account or contact.
 To create an opportunity, you must have the access right appendto on accounts and the access right append on opportunities.

-The Security Model of Microsoft Dynamics 365 for Customer Engagement apps
+The Security Model of Microsoft Dynamics 365 Customer Engagement (on-premises)

-How role-based security can be used to control access to entities in Microsoft Dynamics 365 for Customer Engagement apps How field security can be used to control access to field values in Microsoft Dynamics 365 for Customer Engagement apps
+How role-based security can be used to control access to entities in Microsoft Dynamics 365 Customer Engagement (on-premises) How field security can be used to control access to field values in Microsoft Dynamics 365 Customer Engagement (on-premises)

-Introduction to Entities in Microsoft Dynamics 365 for Customer Engagement apps
+Introduction to Entities in Microsoft Dynamics 365 Customer Engagement (on-premises)

 Entity Relationship Behavior